microsoft/BotFramework-WebChat/docs/HOOKS.md

 ```
 <!-- prettier-ignore-end -->

-This function will return a function that, when called, will return a function to render the activity status for the specified activity.
+This hook will return a function that, when called, will return a function to render the activity status for the specified activity.
 Activity status could be a timestamp or a retry prompt.

 When `hideTimestamp` is set to `true`, the activity status middleware should hide if it is rendering a timestamp for the activity.
 Although the timestamp is hidden, activity status should consider rendering accessible counterpart.